a spoiler-free review by the Azure-Winged Magpie (and the Crow)!

 But that dopey old Crow got dragged to the theatre (of his own free will — totally!
-I swear!) so we can at least bring you this review just past release day!
+I swear!) so we can at least bring you this review just past release day (and I get him to edit this post too)!
 And that only means one thing…

 [Note: the Crow’s going to jump in at some points to help me out.
-As always, his sections will be marked out separately.]
+I’ll… mark him out.]

 GARDENS OF THE GALAXY VOL. 2!

 This is going to be a short one since I’ll be leaving spoilers and such out.

 I was SO pumped for this.
 The original was a 9/10 for me.
 And just like with all sequels… I didn’t know if this was going to suck or be that rare kind of sequel that’s actually GOOD.

 Quiz-time!
 How many first (immediate?
 What’re they called?!) sequels are actually good?
 Hmmm?
 Let’s see now… We’ve got:

 - T2: Judgement Day